kar10tik/19-bit-cpu-dv/README.md

 - **Data Bus** → Transfers operand and result data
 - **Address Bus** → Determines memory locations

 Since using standard 8-bit-byte- and 16-bit-word-addressable memories would waste space for 19-bit words, the memories modeled are 19-bit-word addressable.
-The control unit is pipelined execution with an RDFE state machine: Reset, Decode, Fetch, Execute.
+The control unit is pipelined with an RDFE state machine: Reset, Decode, Fetch, Execute.

 ---